Frequently Asked Questions

 -Do you saw other people’s logs, or kiln dry other people’s lumber or slabs?

-No, I no longer saw other people’s logs, nor do I do any custom drying.
+No, I do NOT saw other people’s logs, or do any custom drying or touch slabs or lumber purchased elsewhere.

 -Where are you located?
 What are your hours?